pierreDev33/crawler.ninja/README.md

 0.1.6
  - Review logger : use winston, different log files : the full crawl, errors and urls.
 Gives the possibility to create a specific logger for a plugin.

+0.1.7 (in progress)
+  - Too many issues with winston, use Bunyan for the logs
+  - Refactor how to set the crawl options : simple url, an array of urls or of json option objects.
+  - Review the doc aka README